 is so advanced: it keeps her alive and alert to danger and is an invaluable skill for hunting.

 It got us wondering about what happens when you’re flying with cats and more specifically it got us to the question: do cats ears pop in high altitude?
+And what happens to a cat’s ears when they’re on an airplane?

 Why Do Ears Pop at High Altitudes?